-Australia has warm and close relations with Israel, which are supported strongly by Australia’s active Jewish community.
+Australia has a warm and close relationship with Israel, which is supported strongly by Australia’s active Jewish community.
 The relationship has a strong historical dimension, dating back to the First World War when Australian forces fought in the region, including in modern-day Israel, alongside their Allied Counterparts against the Ottomans.
 Australia was the first country to vote in favour of the 1947 UN partition resolution.

-Australia and Israel have a healthy commercial relationship with two-way trade worth $907 million (2011-2012).
-Our major merchandise export to Israel is coal ($56 million) followed by live animal trading ($54 million) and pearls and gems ($15 million – all figures 2011-2012).
+Australia and Israel have a healthy commercial relationship with two-way trade worth $919 million (2013).
+Our major merchandise export to Israel is coal ($63 million) followed by live animals ($56 million) and aluminium ($19 million).
 There are opportunities for Australian companies to take greater advantage of Israel’s knowledge-based technologically advanced economy – particularly in areas of biotechnology, ICT, education and training.
 Investment is also growing.
 We encourage Israeli companies to view Australia as a regional base and as a supplier of sophisticated goods and services.

 Australia’s relations with Israel are underpinned by a vibrant Australia-Jewish community, which numbers about 90,000.
 There are 9,229 Israel-born people living in Australia, an increase of 18.5 per cent from 2006 (2011 census).
 People born in Israel mostly live in Victoria (44 per cent) and NSW (36.6 per cent).
 It was recently estimated that Australia has the highest number of Holocaust survivors per capita in the Jewish Diaspora.